 We incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.
-If you wish to inspect the config file, you may run python tools/misc/print_config.py /PATH/TO/ CONFIG to see the complete config.
-The mmrotate is built upon the mmdet, thus it is highly recommended learning the basic of mmdet.
+If you wish to inspect the config file, you may run python tools/misc/print_config.py /PATH/TO/CONFIG to see the complete config.
+The mmrotate is built upon the mmdet, thus it is highly recommended to learn the basics of mmdet.